Pranjal4697/Detoxify-youtube/README.md

 # YouTube Detoxifier - Custom YouTube Feed Curator

-**Status:** Implementation is in progress, first working version of the code will be uploaded soon
+**Status:** Implementation is in progress, first working version of the code will be updated and tagged soon
 ## 🌟 Overview

 **YouTube Detoxifier** is a browser extension designed to enhance your YouTube experience by filtering out videos that don't align with your interests.
 It blurs irrelevant video recommendations based on user-defined keywords, helping you stay focused on content that matters.